TrollSkull/File-Editor/README.md

 # File Editor
 With this file made in Python you can edit, create and analyze files, with an easy to understand and use interface
-- Translate to Morse and vice versa
+- Edit, create and analyze files
 - Made in Python 3

 ## Instalation